 Benefits of an ESPP

 There are many benefits to an ESPP, regardless of the type of plan you choose (qualified vs. non-qualified).
-A primer on the main benefits is included below, but see what else you find as you research the plan with your company’s specific needs in mind.
+A primer on the main benefits is included below but see what else you find as you research the plan with your company’s specific needs in mind.

 - Increasing Employee Investment: Generally speaking, a purchase plan is a great way for employees to gain or increase ownership in their company, and it can be an easy way to help employees dip their toe into the world of investing and stock ownership.
+According to Deloitte’s survey, the majority of participants hold the shares for an average of one year or longer, indicating that the shares are part of a longer-term strategy.

 - Increased Employee Retention: Increased ownership typically means an increase in loyalty, helping with employee engagement and retention efforts.